microchip-pic-avr-examples/pic18f57q43-hysteresis-adcc-mplab-mcc/README.md

 # Adding Hysteresis to the ADCC on PIC18F57Q43

-In this application, learn how to use the computation features of the Analog-to-Digital Converter with Computation (ADCC) to implement hysteresis in threshold interrupts in the PIC18F57Q43 Microcontroller.
+This example shows how to use the computation features of the Analog-to-Digital Converter with Computation (ADCC) to implement hysteresis in the ADCC's threshold interrupts.
+The PIC18F57Q43 Curiosity Nano is used in this implementation.

 ## Related Documentation